AEADataEditor/replication-template-development/REPLICATION.md

 Findings
 ========
-> Describe your findings both positive and negative in some detail, for each Figure, Table, and any in-text numbers.
+> Describe your findings both positive and negative in some detail, for each **Figure, Table, and any in-text numbers**.

 ## Tables
 - Table 1: Looks the same